NOTE: Initial Assessments usually take approximately 90 minutes so please allow plenty of time.

 As a general rule both horses and dogs require a period of restricted/reduced exercise following a treatment.
 This may mean a period of time off ridden work/training.
 Therefore please acommodate for this prior to scheduling an appointment.

-8. A detailed treatment report & aftercare plan (if applicable) will be sent to you via email within 7 days of your initial treatment.
-If a vet report is required also there is an additional charge of £10.00.
+8. A detailed aftercare plan (if applicable) will be sent to you via email within 7 days of your initial treatment.
+If a vet report or detailed treatment report is required also there is an additional charge of £10.00.